santoshbt/data_center/README.md

 5) Search is implemented by Thinking Sphinx.
-Start the server by executing the following command rake ts:rebuild rake ts:start
+Start the server by executing the following command rake ts:rebuild

+		- Check the status of Thinking sphinx, if not running start and index

+		rake ts:start
+		rake ts:index

 6) Article creation can be done in TinyMCE editor.